 I recently spoke with Brian Lee Corber, an IP attorney who has closely followed the Performance Rights Act.
 In his opinion the bill will not pass.
 “Collecting royalties for the songwriter is already inaccurate; it’s based off of surveys.
 Logistically, collecting royalties for the performer is even more complicated…what happens when the performer is an orchestra?”
 Corber feels this logistical nightmare may make it difficult for the legislature to justify passing this bill.

 As a reaction to the Performance Rights Act, NAB is backing the Local Radio Freedom Act which calls for no tax or fee for the performance of a sound recording on the radio.
 As of March 24th, 9 more lawmakers signed onto the Local Radio Freedom Act, making the total number of co-sponsors 158.

 Dougherty, F. Jay.
 Copyright Law Class at Loyola Law School, March 24, 2009.

 “Mr. Corgan goes to Washington for a Bigger Piece of the Radio Pie”

 “NAB disputes RIAA Claim Ahead of Performance Rights Hearing”

 “Smashing Pumpkins Singer, Billy Corgan Testifies Before Congress”

 Los Angeles-based CDM contributor Jo Ardalan is the Managing Director and Founder of Fixed Noise, a community-based company specializing in audio software development, artist management and business development in tech and entertainment.

-She’s a veteran of Waxploitation and Native Instruments, an experienced sound designer and engineer, and consultant.
+She’s a veteran of Waxploitation and Native Instruments, an experienced sound designer and engineer, and co